Skip to content

 Expert Tips for This Style

-Bordeaux for wine-country immersion + serious food.
-Provence for warm-weather garden character + lavender season.
-Occitanie for all-inclusive multi-day operational simplicity.
-Pays de la Loire for highest-architecture formal-turret style.
-Operational fit follows from the region choice, not the other way round.
+Bordeaux for wine-country immersion and serious food.
+Provence for warm-weather gardens and lavender season.
+Occitanie for all-inclusive multi-day simplicity.
+Pays de la Loire for the most formal, turreted look.
+The practical fit follows from the region, not the other way round.

 Confirm wet-weather seated capacity before signing

-Outdoor maximums are marketing numbers; wet-weather seated indoor capacity is the operational truth.
+Outdoor maximums are marketing numbers; the wet-weather seated indoor capacity is the real one.
 Walk through the Plan B space in person at the time of day you plan to marry.
 If wet-weather is below your guest list, the venue does not work for an outdoor-ceremony plan no matter how attractive the outdoor space looks on a sunny afternoon.

 Lock the catering model before deposit